semgrep/semgrep-docs/docs/kb/semgrep-ci/github-upload-findings-in-security-dashboard.md

 Changing the repository's default workflow permissions changes the permissions for all workflows in that repository.
 For more granular permissions, set the `permissions` key at the workflow or job level in the `semgrep.yml` workflow file.
 Learn more about the `permissions` key at [Assigning permissions to jobs](https://docs.github.com/en/actions/using-jobs/assigning-permissions-to-jobs#setting-the-github_token-permissions-for-all-jobs-in-a-workflow), or review the example workflow-level permissions below.
 :::

+## The workflow or job does not have the correct permissions in a private repository

+In order for Semgrep findings in a private repository to appear on the GitHub Advanced Security Dashboard, you must ensure that the appropriate permissions are configured at the workflow level using the permissions key.
+See the following example.

 ### Example job configuration with `permissions` key

 This job only requires `write` permissions for `security-events`.